-Following investigation of a Formal Complaint the person conducting the investigation must, within five business days, prepare a draft report summarising the matter and setting out their findings, conclusions and recommended actions.
-The recommended actions need not be limited to the imposition of sanctions outlined in the Local Government Act.
+Following investigation of a Formal Complaint the person conducting the investigation must, insofar as is reasonably practicable, within five business days, prepare a draft report summarising the matter and setting out their findings, conclusions and recommended actions.

-The parties to the complaint will be provided with a draft of the report and five business days to make submissions in relation to the draft report.
-The person conducting the investigation will have regard to any submissions made by the parties when preparing the final report.
-The final report will be issued within two business days of receipt of submissions.
+The parties to the complaint will be provided with the draft report and five business days (or such longer period as may be allowed) to make submissions in relation to the draft report.
+A copy of the draft report will also be provided to the Person Responsible for Managing the Complaint.
+The person conducting the investigation will have regard to any submissions made when preparing the final report.
+The final report should be issued within five business days of receipt of submissions.